Life Insurance vs Mortgage Insurance

 Decreasing Term Mortgage Protection Life Insurance

 No prizes for guessing why this type of plan is called decreasing term.
-It pays out a decreasing amount over the term of the policy.
-As mentioned, decreasing term life insurance is commonly associated with mortgage protection.
+It pays out a decreasing amount over the policy term.

 Let’s take that hypothetical £300,000 mortgage again.
 If you were to opt for a 25-year decreasing term policy, the payout would decrease in line with your mortgage balance.
-So, if three years down the line, your balance was £250,000, the policy would pay out this amount upon your death.

-It is much cheaper than a level term and, as such, very popular—especially for first-time buyers.
 The main downside is that it only covers your mortgage, so while your dependents might still retain the house, additional funds won’t be left to help with other costs.

 If you have an interest-only mortgage, level-term insurance is a better option, as the amount of debt will stay the same over the term.